elastic/integrations/packages/cloud_security_posture/docs/README.md

 # Kubernetes Security Posture Management

 The Kubernetes Security Posture Management (KSPM) integration allows you to identify and remediate configuration risks in the various components that make up your Kubernetes cluster.
-It does this by evaluating the various components of your cluster with secure configuration guidelines as defined by the Center for Internet Security (CIS) and generating “findings” with step-by-step instructions on how to remediate failed findings.
+It does this by evaluating the various components of your cluster with secure configuration guidelines, as defined by the Center for Internet Security (CIS), in order to identify configuration risks.
+When configuration risks are discovered in your cluster, [findings](https://ela.st/findings-8-5) are generated that tell you exactly what is misconfigured and how you can remediate it.
 Please read through the [KSPM documentation](https://ela.st/kspm) for an overview of KSPM.

 We recommend reading through this entire readme before getting started with KSPM.
-You can also jump to the section that you're specifically interested in using the quick links below.
+You can also jump to the section you're specifically interested in using the quick links below:

 * [Getting Started Guide](#getting-started-guide)
 * [Using KSPM](#using-kspm)